Guide to Eugene's Tasty Mushroom Scene

 Marché & Le Bar

-In the '70s, Chef Stephanie Pearl Kimmel spearheaded locavore and slow dining before were recognized movements.
+In the '70s, Chef Stephanie Pearl Kimmel spearheaded locavore and slow dining before they were recognized movements.
 Today she presides over a Eugene-based culinary empire that excels in some of the finest dining around town.
 Her dishes are frequently focused on mushrooms from chanterelle pizzetta to grilled portobello sandwiches.
 If you are lucky, Marché will also be offering one of their quarterly French regional dinners sourcing primarily Oregon ingredients to replicate traditional French dishes.

 North Fork Public House